-- (a) A debt is "contingent" if it is established under Part 4 (commencing with Section 9000) in either a fixed or an uncertain amount and will become absolute on occurrence of a stated event other than the passage of time.
-The term includes an obligation secured by a mortgage, deed of trust, or other lien for which there may be recourse against other property in the estate if the security is insufficient. - (c) A debt is "disputed" if it is a claim rejected in whole or in part under Part 4 (commencing with Section 9000) and is not barred as to the part rejected under Section 9353. - (b) A debt is "not due" if it is established under Part 4 (commencing with Section 9000) and will become due on the passage of time.
+(a) A debt is "contingent" if it is established under Part 4 (commencing with Section 9000) in either a fixed or an uncertain amount and will become absolute on occurrence of a stated event other than the passage of time.
+The term includes a secured obligation for which there may be recourse against property in the estate, other than the property that is the security, if the security is insufficient.

+(b) A debt is "disputed" if it is a claim rejected in whole or in part under Part 4 (commencing with Section 9000) and is not barred as to the part rejected under Section 9353.

+(c) A debt is "not due" if it is established under Part 4 (commencing with Section 9000) and will become due on the passage of time.
 The term includes a debt payable in installments.